texfaq/texfaq.github.io/FAQ-widows.md

 ---
+title:  Controlling widows and orphans
 section: Things are Going Wrong&hellip;
 subsection: Making things stay where you want them
 date: 2014-06-10
 ---

-# Controlling widows and orphans

 Widows (the last line of a paragraph at the start of a page) and orphans (the first line of paragraph at the end of a page) interrupt